OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 5. Copy the root URL (for example: `https://YourDomain.azurewebsites.net`); you'll need it when you edit the add-in manifest file later in this article.

-## Step 6: Edit and deploy the add-in XML manifest file
+## Step 6: Edit and deploy the add-in manifest file

 1. In Visual Studio with the sample Office Add-in open in **Solution Explorer**, expand the solution so that both projects show.

 2. Expand the Office Add-in project (for example WordWebAddIn), right-click (or select and hold) the manifest folder, and then choose **Open**.
-The add-in XML manifest file opens.
+The add-in manifest file opens.

-3. In the XML manifest file, find and replace all instances of "~remoteAppUrl" with the root URL of the add-in web app on Azure.
+3. In the manifest file, find and replace all instances of "~remoteAppUrl" with the root URL of the add-in web app on Azure.
 This is the URL that you copied earlier after you published the add-in web app to Azure (for example: `https://YourDomain.azurewebsites.net`).

 4. Choose **File** and then choose **Save All**.
-Next, Copy the add-in XML manifest file (for example, WordWebAddIn.xml).
+Next, Copy the add-in manifest file (for example, WordWebAddIn.xml).

 5. Using the **File Explorer** program, browse to the network file share that you created in [Step 1: Create a shared folder](../publish/host-an-office-add-in-on-microsoft-azure.md#step-1-create-a-shared-folder-to-host-your-add-in-xml-manifest-file) and paste the manifest file into the folder.